 Here are some examples of the tasks you can do on TaskRabbit:

 As a Tasker, you set your own hours and rates.
 After creating a profile, potential clients can find your services by running a search on the platform.

 If you are a good fit for their needs, they send you an invitation for work.

 This odd jobs app handles all payments, so no cash exchanges hands.
-The service pays Taskers weekly.
-You keep 100 percent of your earnings, including tips.
+Taskers are paid weekly and keep 100 percent of their earnings, including tips.

 To become a Tasker, you must meet the following requirements:

 - Be at least 18 years old